Proudly serving San Francisco Bay Area & Central Valley AreaContractor License: 973851

 At Foundation Repair of CA, we provide solutions for repairing concrete slab floors that include a 25-year warranty against manufacturing defects, and a performance warranty from us.
 We offer free, no-obligation slab repair quotes within our service area.
 To schedule your appointment, call or e-mail us today!

-We proudly serve Sacramento, San Francisco, San Jose, Oakland, Salinas, Modesto, Stockton, Santa Rosa, Hayward, Fremont, San Mateo, Sunnyvale, Vallejo, Daly City, Berkeley, Hayward, Concordand many other parts of CA.
+We proudly serve Fresno, San Francisco, San Jose, Oakland, Salinas, Modesto, Stockton, Roseville, Hayward, Fremont, Richmond, Clovis, Santa Cruz, Tracy, Pleasantonand many other parts of CA.

 To replace a concrete slab, all home furnishings, floor coverings, and interior partition walls must first be removed.
 Then a jackhammer is used to break the existing floor slab into small pieces, and the pieces are removed from the home by hand.

 NExt, a new floor is poured and allowed to cure for at least two weeks.
 The interior partition walls will need to be rebuilt, the floors will need to be installed again, and the furnishings can be brought back in.